 5. Don’t Forget SEO Titles and Descriptions

-Many times small or mid-sized companies forget about the “backend” search engine optimization, also called technical SEO.
-One major element that is still in style as 2020 rolls in is the inclusion of meta titles and descriptions.
+Small or mid-sized companies often forget about the “backend” search engine optimization, also called technical SEO.
+One major element that is still in style as 2021 rolls in is the inclusion of meta titles and descriptions.
 Most website platforms have a tab dedicated to this that is relatively easy to use.
 Simply put, it is well worth it to take the time to write in your page titles and meta descriptions that are written to appear to both search engines and the reader.

 6. Pay Attention to Backend SEO as Well as Frontend SEO